smatechnologies/ibm-i-agent-docs/docs/events-utilities/email.md

         screen, for descriptions and recommendations about the names of the four Schedule Instance Properties that will be required to complete this Schedule.
-Use OpCon Schedule maintenance to add these four Properties to a single \"instance\" line within the Schedule definition.
+Use OpCon Schedule maintenance to add these four Properties to a single "instance" line within the Schedule definition.
 That is, all four properties are registered in a single instance, separated by a semi-colon.
 The initial value of each property can be a symbolic value, one that will